althea-net/althea-site/governance-paper.md

 ## Subnet registries

 Althea subnet registries define local Althea networks.
-They are lists of Althea nodes, identified by an an IP address and a blockchain address.
+They are lists of Althea nodes, identified by an IP address and a blockchain address.
 They are meant to be maintained by local groups of Althea users.
 An Althea subnet registry is a decentralized organization with two types of participants:

 * Nodes, which are identified by an IP address and a blockchain address.
 Nodes on a given subnet registry connect only to other nodes on that subnet registry.
 * Organizers, who have the ability to vote on adding and removing nodes and other organizers.